Now, April is quite a decent time to visit Vienna.

 (The Albertina is always a good address for top exhibitions)

-- The big exhibition over at Lower Belvedere takes a closer look at the methods and techniques of the one and only Gustav Klimt.
-They also present highlights of Slovenian art from between two auspicious dates: 1848 and 1918
+- The big exhibition over at Lower Belvedere takes a closer look at the methods of the one and only Gustav Klimt.
+They also present highlights of Slovenian painting from between two auspicious dates: 1848 and 1918

-- And we have a lovely exhibition around Arcimboldo, Bruegel, Bassano and others at the Kunsthistorisches Museum
+- We have a lovely exhibition around Arcimboldo, Bruegel, Bassano and others at the Kunsthistorisches Museum

 - Discover the very best of contemporary Austrian design in the Aut Now exhibition at the MAK and enjoy one of the more colourful designers of the Wiener Moderne: Dagobert Peche

-- mumok takes us back in time for a look at the art of the 60s and some of the events that drove art’s (r)evolution
+- mumok takes us back in time for a look at the art of the 60s and some of the events that drove art’s (r)evolution, but also get introspective about the 1980s

 - 100 years of radio culture and technological evolution gets exhibition treatment over at the Technisches Museum